acestream/ace-network-docs/docs/library/popup/cdn.md

 ## 6. Carbon-negative

-An environmentally friendly storage and delivery system that reduces the overall global level of CO <sub> 2 </sub> emissions from the streaming industry
+An environmentally friendly storage and delivery system that reduces the overall global level of CO<sub>2</sub> emissions from the streaming industry

+The Carbon Negative effect is achieved by reducing the load from data centers/CDNs and redistributing it between content consumer devices, which do not bear any additional load.
+As a result, when someone consumes content through Ace Stream, thereby there is a decrease in the volume of CO2 in the atmosphere.
+Without the Ace Stream this content would be consumed anyway, but in such case users will use standard unicast technologies with the corresponding level of CO2 emissions.

 !!! info